 Inline skaters are looking for a lot of the same qualities as ice hockey players—a comfortable yet supportive boot plus the right mix of performance and affordability.
 Buying and fitting the right pair of inline skates is extremely important.

-If you're new to the sport, you may not need the best inline skates available since you’re not likely to push them as hard as an experienced skater.
-You don't yet require the same high-end performance features, which is great news for your wallet.
+If you're new to the sport, you may not need the best inline hockey skates available since you’re not likely to push them as hard as an experienced player.
+You don't yet require high-end performance features, which is great news for your wallet.

-Inexpensive offerings have features more appropriate to the novice, like a more forgiving boot and fewer performance features.
-The boots on recreational inline skates use cost-effective materials and provide a softer feel for increased comfort.
+Inexpensive offerings are made to be most appropriate for the novice player, with a more forgiving boot and fewer performance features.
+The boots on recreational inline skates are made of cost-effective materials and provide a softer feel for increased comfort.
 The novice roller hockey or street hockey player needs an entry-level skate to help develop the proper stride.

-As your experience improves and you get more comfortable on wheels, you'll need skates that are more performance focused, with more durable boots as well as superior bearings and inline wheels.
+As you become more experienced and get more comfortable on wheels, you'll need skates that prioritize performance over comfort.
+This includes models with more durable boots as well as superior bearings and inline wheels.
 Professional inline skates feature stiff boots and better materials, helping to maximize the transfer of energy to improve speed, agility, and power.

 Once you know your price range, you should be able to find the inline offering with the maximum comfort and performance your budget allows.